UPDATE: Seeking a publisher for my memoir, What Didn't Kill Me Made Me

 myself.
 Other than graphics classes and art electives needed for my degree, creativity was not a priority.

-A few times during my twenties, I temporarily
+A few times during my twenties, I temporarily focused on writing.
+This

-focused on writing.
-This was before I owned a personal computer and I wrote in notebooks.
-But
+was before I owned a personal computer and I wrote in notebooks.
+But I never did much with it.

-was happening during that restless decade, was a sort of boot camp for a future writer.
-Living in some
+was a sort of boot camp for a future writer.
+Living in some large cities, working at a wide variety of

-large cities, working at a wide variety of jobs, and meeting all kinds of people gave me a firm foundation to write fiction—especially
+jobs, and meeting all kinds of people gave me a firm foundation to write fiction—especially humor.
+A

-individuals.
-That’s pretty common for writers, artists, and most creative people.
-Maybe
+pretty common for writers, artists, and most creative people.
+Maybe it’s because I try not to judge.

-provided me with a pretty intense story of my own to tell (click the About Me tab).
-I have completed a
+story of my own to tell (click the About Me tab).
+Do you have a survival story to tell?

-web site up and going.
-It will be a forum where people who have been through a crisis can share their success
+My inspirational site WhatMakesUsStronger.com is for you.
+It will be a forum where people who have

-stores and advice to anyone in a crisis.
+been through a crisis can share their success stores and advice to anyone in a crisis.

 Please explore the rest of my site.
-Jim